Video: Clevedon Long Swim 2018 from Lady Bay to the Pier.

 Video filmed and edited by Colin Hill: Sid Cassidy (USA) explains a few of the rules of the FINA Marathon Swimming World Series races.

-View details of upcoming opportunities to officiate at Open Water Swimming Events in the UK in 2019.
-Please contact the event coordinators to register your interest in assisting at an event.
+We published opportunities to officiate at Open Water Swimming Events in the UK in 2019.
+Please contact the event coordinators direct to register your interest in assisting at their events.